30 Things You Always Believed That Aren't True

 Your Tongue Has Different Taste Regions

-Toilets flush the same direction in Australia as they do in Austria.
+According to Live Science, toilets flush the same direction in Australia as they do in Austria.
 The only thing that changes the direction is the shape of the toilet and the angle the water enters it.

 Milk Creates Mucus